College of Education and Human Development

 Advising expectations and availability

-Please note that Dr. Masten is phasing into retirement and therefore no longer serving as a primary advisor to new PhD students.
+Please note that Dr. Masten is phasing into retirement and therefore no longer serving as an advisor to new PhD students.

 **Current and *former University of Minnesota students